 All transcripts from other schools in the student's file remain the property of Bethel Seminary and cannot be released to the student or other parties.
 The Bethel Seminary transcript includes coursework transferred from other schools and coursework completed at Bethel Seminary.

-For further questions concerning how to obtain student records or official transcripts, please contact the following offices:
+For further questions concerning how to obtain student records or official transcripts, please contact the registrar's office: